 USAP participants are required to put safety and environmental protection first while living and working in Antarctica.
-Extra individual responsibility for personal behavior is also expected.
+Individuals are also responsible for their personal behavior, and are expected to behave responsibly.
 This chapter contains general information that applies to all Antarctic locations, as well as information specific to each station and research vessel.